David Icke: Reception

-Accusations of antisemitism
+Antisemitism

-Jonathan A. Greenblatt, chief executive of the Anti-Defamation League told The New York Times in December 2018: "There is no fair reading of Icke's work that could be seen as not anti-Semitic".
-However, Icke has repeatedly denied the accusation that he is an antisemite.
+Icke has repeatedly denied that he is an antisemite.
 In 2001, when he was questioned by Jon Ronson, Icke declared that The Protocols of the Elders of Zion is evidence not of a Jewish plot but of a reptilian plot.
 He also said, "the families in positions of great financial power obsessively interbreed with each other.
 But I'm not talking about one earth race, Jewish or non-Jewish.
-I'm talking about a genetic network that operates through all races, this bloodline being a fusion of human and reptilian genes… let me make myself clear: this does not in any way relate to an earth race."
+I'm talking about a genetic network that operates through all races, this bloodline being a fusion of human and reptilian genes... let me make myself clear: this does not in any way relate to an earth race."
 In an article in The Algemeiner, the writer commented: "Yet when he goes through a list of people in power who he considers to be 'Rothschild Zionists,' they all happen to be Jews (with many of them never claiming to be Zionists at all.)"
 According to Mark Gardner of the Community Security Trust, Icke believes a "'Rothschild Zionist' conspiracy controls the world, driving global conflict through NATO and seeking World War Three, which will begin between Zionists and Muslims."
 Such claims about the Rothschilds have a long history as an antisemitic theme.
+Jonathan A. Greenblatt, chief executive of the Anti-Defamation League told The New York Times in December 2018: "There is no fair reading of Icke's work that could be seen as not anti-Semitic".